Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: SN 2007on and SN 2011iv in NGC 1404

 The transistional SNe~Ia 2007on (\sbv\ $= 0.588 \pm 0.003$) and 2011iv (\sbv\ $= 0.699 \pm 0.007$) were discovered four years apart in the Fornax Cluster E1 galaxy NGC~1404.
 Both SNe were observed at optical and near-infrared wavelengths by the CSP \citep{gall2018} and extensively modeled by \citet{ashall18} and \citet{mazzali18}.
 As mentioned in \S\ref{sec:conclusions}, SN~2011iv was observed to be $0.30 \pm 0.02$~mag brighter than SN~2007on in the $B$-band after correction for color and light curve shape, and $0.20 \pm 0.01$~mag brighter in the $H$-band.

 Another Fornax Cluster member that has produced four SNe~Ia since 1980 is the giant lenticular galaxy NGC~1316 (Fornax~A) \citep{stritzinger10}.
-Three of these (1980N, 1981D, and 2006dd) were normal SNe~Ia with \sbv\ values in the range of 0.80--0.95, while the fourth was the very fast-declining SN~2006mr with \sbv\ $= 0.335$.
+Three of these (1980N, 1981D, and 2006dd) were normal SNe~Ia with \sbv\ values in the range of 0.80--0.95, while the fourth was the very fast-declining SN~2006mr with \sbv\ $= 0.34$.

 Based on a comparison of TRGB and SBF distances to NGC~1316 and NGC~1404, and the SNe~Ia observed in both galaxies, \citet{hoyt21} argued that SN~2011iv gives the more reliable distance to NGC~1404.
-However, when we compare the $H_0$ values calculated for these two SNe in our analysis with those of the rest of the IR~SBF calibrators, SN~2011iv is clearly the more discrepant (see Figure~\ref{fig:delta_mu}).
+However, when we compare the $H_0$ values calculated for these two SNe in our analysis with those of the rest of the IR~SBF calibrators, SN~2011iv appears to be the more discrepant (see Figure~\ref{fig:delta_mu}).
 This difference is traced to a 3.4$\sigma$ decrease in the IR~SBF distance moduli of NGC~1316 of $31.200 \pm 0.093$~mag as measured by \citet{garnavich23} with the IR channel of the Wide Field Camera~3 (WFC3/IR) compared to the \citet{blakeslee09} Advanced Camera for Surveys measurement of $31.583 \pm 0.065$~mag used by \citet{hoyt21}.

 In principle, the three normal SNe~Ia that appeared in NGC~1316 can be used to provide an independent check of the distance of NGC~1316. \citet{stritzinger10} employed the Tripp method and an assumed Hubble constant $H_0 = 72$~\kmsmpc\ to calculate a distance modulus of $31.248 \pm 0.034~\rm{(statistical)} \pm 0.040~\rm{(systematic)}$~mag for these three SNe~Ia.
-Adjusting this value to $H_0 = 75$~\kmsmpc\ gives $31.16$~mag, which is consistent with the shorter WFC3/IR distance modulus for NGC~1316.
+Adjusting this value to $H_0 = 75$~\kmsmpc\ gives $31.16$~mag.
+Either of these values are consistent with the shorter WFC3/IR distance modulus for NGC~1316.